[updated 2021] I’ve been consistently making a full-time income — $70,000++ — for years.

 - How many posts do I need before I launch my niche site?

-- What do Amazon Affiliate Sites look like?
+- Amazon Affiliate websites.

 - How often should I post content for my site?